 Some people start working with SEO thinking it’s a “set it and forget it” deal.

-Just choose the right keywords, the right backlinks, and BAM!
+Just choose the right keywords, get the right backlinks, and BAM!

 Your website blows up and is the hottest thing on Google.

-Unfortunately, it doesn’t work that way — good SEO is all about keeping up with your SEO rank data to make wise decisions for your business.
+Unfortunately, it doesn’t work that way — good SEO is all about keeping up with your SEO rank data to make wise decisions for your website.

 But how do you keep up with that ranking data?